-Combine these stressful events together over time and our systems become flooded with stress hormones, exhaust the body and often leave us with feelings of dread and despair or that we just can’t cope.
+Combine these stressful events together over time and our systems become flooded with stress hormones, exhaust the body and often leave us with feelings of dread and despair or that we just can’t cope with.

 If we don’t slow down and release this cocktail created within us and bring ourselves back into harmony, our bodies can create patterns of ‘unexplained’ illness such as IBS, chronic pain and unbearable tension.

 This is often accompanied by feeling triggered at the smallest thing, being ‘wired’ or ‘jumpy’, or perhaps you lose your personality.
 For example, being quick to anger or aggression which you know isn’t the ‘real you’…..but you just can’t help it.